 Secondly, decide if you want milk, meat, or wool sheep?
 It is often possible to have sheep with two focus products.
 You might be able to get wool and milk.
 Or meat and milk.
 Choosing your primary purpose will help you to determine what breeds to focus on.

 If you choose wool as your main purpose, you might want to focus on a premium wool sheep.
 But, if you choose milk or meat, then you can choose a sheep that is ideal for those products and then decide if you also want wool.

 Third, decide if you want to sell your lambs and ewes at a premium.
 This makes a difference in whether you want to purchase a purebred or registered sheep.

-If you are a new sheep raiser, then it is probably better to become more experienced and educated in raising sheep before you start purchasing purebred sheep.
-It can be very expensive to lose purebred sheep to issues caused by inexperience.
+If you are a new sheep raiser, it is probably better to become more experienced and educated in raising sheep before purchasing purebred sheep.
+Losing purebred sheep to issues caused by inexperience can be very expensive.

 Questions To Determine What Kind Of Sheep To Raise: